 If you have multiple Echo speakers in your home, you can use Drop In to connect devices like a two-way intercom – for example, if you want to tell your housemate that dinner is ready but don’t want to go upstairs, you can use the Echo Show in your kitchen to ‘call’ the Echo Dot with Clock in their bedroom.
 Before the Drop-In feature is enabled, both users must grant permission; once enabled, the light on your Echo pulses green, and you’re immediately connected with the other person.

 How To Make Calls With Alexa with Alexa?
 Who can I contact?

 There are a few caveats to Alexa’s ability to contact any cell number, landline, or compatible Echo speaker.

 You can’t dial the emergency services or “premium-rate numbers,” for example.
 You also won’t be able to call numbers outside of the United States, United Kingdom, Canada, or Mexico, as these are the only countries that accept Alexa calling for now.

 We’d like to see emergency services incorporated in the future: being able to contact an ambulance hands-free seems like a great life-saving solution for folks who can’t reach their phone or who may have fallen in their home.
-While the Metropolitan Police Service of London is rumored to be working on this function for locals, it has yet to be implemented.
+While the Metropolitan Police Service of London is rumoured to be working on this function for locals, it has yet to be implemented.

 Related post: How to Change Alexa Name

-How to receive calls on alexa
+How to receive calls on Alexa?

-There are some restrictions if you’re in the UK, since only EE and Vodafone Red pay monthly subscribers can use the network’s One Number service to accept calls on Alexa speakers.
+There are some restrictions if you’re in the UK since only EE and Vodafone Red pay monthly subscribers can use the network’s One Number service to accept calls on Alexa speakers.